Site icon Our Breathing Planet

 Piton de la Fournaise Physical Description

-It bears noting that the breathtaking Piton de la Fournaise, cannot be compared with your typical volcano.
+It bears noting that the breathtaking Piton de la Fournaise, cannot be compared with your typical volcano, if such a thing even exists.
 That’s because its gigantic caldera boasts some truly impressive dimensions.
 More precisely, it has an astonishing diameter measuring roughly 5 mi (8 km).

-In case this does not impress the reader, however, Nature did not simply stop there.
-That’s true since it also boasts other incredible dimensions.
+In case this does not manage to impress the average reader, however, Nature did not simply stop there.
+That’s true since the site also boasts other incredible dimensions.
 That’s because it stands an imposing 8,635 ft (2,632 m) tall.
 That alone elevates it to extreme status, no pun intended.

-Yet the marvels of this geological wonder do not end there.
-Within its already incredible confines lies a lava shield that posseses a diameter of approximately 1,300 ft (396m).
+Yet the marvels of this geological wonder do not simply end there.
+Within the already incredible confines of this feature lies what’s called a lava shield that posseses a diameter of approximately 1,300 ft (396m).
 Few volcanoes on the planet have features rivaling those of this spectacular site.

-Astonishingly, the list of features to be found in Piton de la Fournaise just keeps rolling.
+Astonishingly, the list of marvels to be found inside of Piton de la Fournaise just keeps unfolding for view.
 Indeed, numerous other geological formations line the inside of the enormous crater.
 These primarily consist of much smaller craters and volcanic features known as spatter cones.

-Over time, and simply adding to its impressiveness, another visually stunning feature came into existence.
+Over time, and simply working to enhance its already extreme impressiveness, another visually stunning feature came into existence.
 That’s due to the fact that, on the southeast side of the caldera, the sea breached its walls.
 This only augments the incredible array of sights to behold here.

 Source: https://bit.ly/2IY47sY Public Domain Image